ericbauer55/strava-eda/README.md

 - **Microseconds**: past this level, the customer doesn't care since the scale is disconnected from their driving experience.
 The powertrain design team care about the inverter control loop delay in microseconds since a good control loop will ensure the 0 to 60 MPH eletric motor response meets customer expectations
 - **Nanoseconds**: the power module designers for the inverter care about the "reverse recovery time" of the diodes since this contributes to thermal designs and control loop limitations
 - **Picoseconds**: representing one trillionth of a second, this time scale is not relevant to the vehicles designers, except to research scientists working on fundamental research questions

+#### Time Differences
+In the electric vehicle example above, all of the time scales were related to a single entity and time differences are "self-contained".
+This means that there is no confusion as to when the "start" is.
+This is not always the case with time, however.
+A simple example is the flights leaving and departing an airport.
+Timezones can be easily crossed, so the representation of time matters significantly.
+You would be surprised to see a flight as taking 0 hours if their systems compared 10:00 AM at the start to 10:00 AM at the end, ignoring timezones.

+If you are trying to run an e-commerce website, then knowing the customers' timezones is important to track busy times on the site.
+In either the airport of e-commerce examples, setting a common origin for all time measurements is important.
+Otherwise, the true trends can be masked or distorted by hidden offsets.

+### Discrete vs. Continuous Time Representations
+Regardless of scale and origin, _how often_ we capture data is often a choice made for us.
+Time is always increasing, and we could try to measure it continuously

+#### Discrete vs. Continuous Time Representations
+Once we agree on a time scale of interest and an origin/start, our data model must decide how often it should record the physical state of the system.